Building a human-like observer using deep learning in an extended Wigner's friend experiment: Data generation

-For PDM, we generate only a single event (\(N=1\)) \((b, a, x, y)\) using Born's rule in a simulation for each tuple \((x, y)\) in the output set (\(n=40,000\)).
-The remainder of the procedure follows the same steps as in MP and ASE, where we selectively expose the result based on the probability \( p^f(b|axy) \).
+For \textit{probability density maps}, we generate only a single event (\(N=1\)) \((b, a, x, y)\) using Born's rule in a simulation for each tuple \((x, y)\) in the output set (\(n=40,000\)).
+The remainder of the procedure follows the same steps as in \textit{morphing polygons} and \textit{averaged Shannon entropy}, where we selectively expose the result based on the probability \( p^f(b|axy) \).
 Since \( N=1 \), \( p^o(b|axy) \) does not exist.
-After performing the coordinate transformation and statistics as described in the main text, we normalize the exposed events \((b, a, \theta_w, \phi_l)\) as PDM, grouping by the same \( a \) and \( b \) in each relative angle grid.
-Finally, we plot the PDM from this simulation.
-In a real experiment, the PDM should also be plotted based on events measured by the apparatus and compared with the simulations.
+After performing the coordinate transformation and statistics as described in the main text, we normalize the exposed events \((b, a, \theta_w, \phi_l)\) as \textit{"probability density maps"} grouping by the same \( a \) and \( b \) in each relative angle grid.
+Finally, we plot the \textit{probability density maps} from this simulation.
+In a real experiment, the \textit{probability density maps} should also be plotted based on events measured by the apparatus and compared with the simulations.